 ПО ПРИМЕРУ ИСПОЛЬЗОВАНИЯ

 Single sign-on (SSO) is an authentication capability that lets users access multiple applications with one set of sign-in credentials.
-Enterprises typically use SSO to provide simpler access to a variety of web, on-premises, and cloud apps for a better user experience.
+Enterprises typically use SSO to provide simpler access to a variety of web, on-premises, and cloud applications for a better user experience.
 It can also give IT more control over user access, reduce password-related help desk calls, and improve security and compliance.

-Today, applications are deployed across data centers and clouds, and being delivered as SaaS.
+Today, applications are deployed across datacenters and clouds, and being delivered as software as a service (SaaS).
 Every business application requires users to be authenticated before they are given access to a resource.
 In the pre-SSO days, every time a user needed to move between applications, they had to sign in with a set of credentials.
 Most of the time, every application had a separate set of credentials, and it resulted in poor user experience, failed sign-ins as a result of forgotten credentials, inconsistent access control policies, and higher cost to support these applications.

 SSO has simplified the way users interact with and access their applications.
-With SSO, users can save time by accessing all their VDI, enterprise, web and SaaS applications, as well as other corporate resources like network file shares with only one set of credentials.
+With SSO, users can save time by accessing all their SaaS, enterprise, web, and virtual applications, as well as other corporate resources like network file shares with only one set of credentials.

 Single sign-on is a component of federated identity management (FIM), an arrangement between enterprises that lets subscribers use the same identification data to access each enterprise’s network.
 FIM is often referred to as identity federation.

 The user’s identity is linked across multiple security domains, each with its own identity management system.
 When the domains are federated, the user can authenticate to one and access resources in another without having to sign in again.